 The ESB Toolkit 2.4 and Portal are almost 5-6 years old.
 Since 2013, there are no changes or upgrade to the portal from Mircosoft.
 The old user interface of the portal looks outdated with the default widgets.
 For the BizTalk Server 2016 version, ESB Toolkit 2.4 and portal were provided and now the version details were removed.

 Even though the Exception Management framework is very robust and strong, the Exception Management Portal that comes out of BizTalk Server is not that easy to configure.

-You have to build a custom portal to replace the existing portal.
+You must build a custom portal to replace the existing portal.
 Building a custom web portal is again not a simple job.
-You have to put in manual efforts to build a custom web portal and need to maintain a portal.
-At the same time, you have to visit the portal and enhance it periodically.
+You must put in manual efforts to build a custom web portal and need to maintain a portal.
+At the same time, you must visit the portal and enhance it periodically.

 To overcome the above challenges, we have recommended the customer to use BizTalk360’s portal instead of using the default portal.
 Also, we requested them to observe closely for a couple of weeks to check if they are facing any challenges with the BizTalk360 portal.